 Missoula is a place of peace and relaxation for those who are looking for it.
 It all depends on what exactly constitutes a "peaceful" experience for each person on the prowl.
 From simply sitting in a coffee shop and watching the snow come down outside while sipping on some hot coffee or tea to soaking in a mineral bath at one of the local spas, Missoula is here to cater to your desires.

 In and around Missoula one can find a multitude of spas that will keep you from having to drive clear across town (only 20-ish minutes, but who needs that when what you want is relaxation?).
-For those with a little more adventurous spirit you can either find yourself a Hot Springs of Montana guide book, or simply visit one of the many commercial hot springs surrounding the Missoula area.
-For some, a simple drive through our beautiful scenery is all that may be required to settle the pulse, and if this is the case a visit to our Day Trips page is in certainly in order.
+For those with a little more adventurous spirit you can either find yourself a Hot Springs of Montana guide book, or simply visit one of the commercial hot springs surrounding the Missoula area.
+For some, a simple drive through our beautiful scenery is all that may be required to settle the pulse, and if this is the case a visit to our day trips page is in certainly in order.
 But maybe, just maybe only driving won't do it.
 You're going to be difficult, huh?
 Okay, we can work this out.
 How about some bird watching, cross country skiing, hiking, or canoeing.
-Now, if none of this works for you, then if the weather is warm and you have a vehicle or can hitch a ride, we suggest renting an inner-tube from one of many locations around town (car repair shops, gas stations, grocery stores or the Army Navy on Higgins downtown) and heading up toward East Missoula and throwing yourself into the river with some pre-applied sun screen and a beverage or two and enjoy the relaxing ride as the Clark Fork River slowly brings you directly back into town.
+If none of this works for you and if the weather is warm, we suggest going tubing.
+Head up toward East Missoula and enjoy the relaxing ride as the Clark Fork slowly brings you back to town.

 You may be in the west, and you may believe that all we have out here are cowboys and the remnants of prospectors' houses long abandoned.
 While you may be mostly correct, the west has managed to scrounge up quite a bit of cultural activity secluded out here far from the business center of America in the east.

-If you'd like to find out what exactly was going on around Missoula early on a visit over to the Historical Museum at Fort Missoula may be in order, and a visit over the the University of Montana campus is well worth your while for some historical background of Missoula's continuing dedication to higher education.
-While you're wandering around town you might want to consider taking a historic walking tour or heading to the north end of Higgins St (that's downtown to the locals) during the summer months on a Saturday morning to catch a farmers market for some locally grown grub.
-In and around the downtown area are also a collection of museums and art galleries, or make sure you are around for First Friday every month when the galleries are open late, serving wine and the town is out on foot.
-Out and about surrounding the Missoula region you can look into some of Montana's ghost towns.
-As for a guaranteed good time you can look into one of Missoula's many coming events or annual events.
+If you'd like to find out what exactly was going on in Missoula's early days, a visit over to the Historical Museum at Fort Missoula may be in order.
+A visit to the University of Montana campus is also well worth your while for some historical background of Missoula's continuing dedication to higher education.
+While you're wandering around town you might want to consider taking a historic walking tour or head to the north end of Higgins St (that's downtown to the locals) during the summer months on a Saturday morning to catch a farmers market for some locally grown grub.
+In and around the downtown area are also a collection of museums and galleries.
+Make sure you are around for First Friday every month when the galleries are open late, serving wine and the town is out on foot.
+Out and about in the surrounding Missoula region you can look into some of Montana's ghost towns.
+For a guaranteed good time, you can look into one of Missoula's many coming events or annual events.